BadIdeaFactory/biffud.com/src/pages/tldr/20180000-hello-sheepswarm3/post.md

 uid: hello-sheepswarm-iii

 date: 2018-08-03T00:00:00.000Z
+cover: cover.png
 title: A ridiculously long title to see how things fit responsively alas Hello Sheepswarm III
+summary: In this blog post we brag about this, this and that.
 ---

 # It’s our second blog post.